schoeberl/chisel-book/slides/course_www.md

 This course is a follow up of Digital Electronics 1 for students of Electrical Engineering at DTU, but can also be taken from other study lines.

-*This course is being restructured and therefore this web page may change.*

 ### Aims of the course

 To provide the participants with the competencies necessary to design digital circuits that perform simple calculations or control tasks using typical simulation and synthesis tools and to implement these circuits using reconfigurable hardware (FPGA technology).